fommil/fpmortals/manuscript/main-text.md

   scala> List(1, 2) |+| List(3, 4)
   res: List[Int] = List(1, 2, 3, 4)

-  scala> IList(1, 2) |+| IList(3, 4)
-  res: scalaz.IList[Int] = [1,2,3,4]

-  scala> NonEmptyList(1, 2) |+| NonEmptyList(3, 4)
-  res: scalaz.NonEmptyList[Int] = NonEmpty[1,2,3,4]
 ~~~~~~~~

+`Band` has the law that the `append` operation of the same two
+elements is *idempotent*, i.e. gives the same value.
+An example is
+anything that can only be one value, such as `Unit`, if the `append`
+is a least upper bound, or a `Set`.
+It provides no further methods yet
+users can make use of the guarantee for performance optimisation.

-As a realistic example, consider a trading system that has a large
+As a realistic example for `Monoid`, consider a trading system that
-database of reusable trade templates.
-Creating the default values for
+has a large database of reusable trade templates.
+Creating the default
-a new trade involves picking a sequence of off-the-shelf templates and
+values for a new trade involves picking a sequence of off-the-shelf
-combining them with a "last rule wins" merge policy in case of
+templates and combining them with a "last rule wins" merge policy in
-conflict.
+case of conflict.

 We'll create a simple template to demonstrate the principle, but keep
 in mind that a realistic system would have hundreds of parameters